vamironov/polymem/Readme.md

 RUNNING
 -------
-Two types of memory access patterns are awailable:
+Two types of memory access patterns are available:
  ### Read-only access patter
  The input data is stored in one large array in memory.
  The calculation results are discarded.
 To run benchmark, type